FEDarling/weekly-tracker/weeklys/react_status/301/README.md

 Paweł Dąbrowski

-Jobs

-[Senior Software Engineer at This Dot Labs (Remote, Worldwide)](https://react.statuscode.com/link/127442/web) — Great benefits working in modern tech stacks and amazing clients such as Google, Meta, Twilio, Cloudinary, Roblox, and more.
-This Dot Labs

-[Find React Jobs with Hired](https://react.statuscode.com/link/127425/web) — Create a profile on Hired to connect with hiring managers at growing startups and Fortune 500 companies.
-It's free for job-seekers.
-Hired

 [Deploy a React App to S3 with GitHub Actions: Step-By-Step Guide](https://react.statuscode.com/link/127452/web "javascript.plainenglish.io") — The ubiquity of both React and [AWS S3](https://react.statuscode.com/link/127453/web) cloud storage makes this article particularly useful.
 It’s a beginner-friendly way to learn how to deploy your React App to AWS S3 using [GitHub Actions](https://react.statuscode.com/link/127454/web).

 Fernando Alamillo